-Megan Y. Carannante is co-chair of the firm’s Labor, Employment and Employee Benefits Department.
-A seasoned litigator and counselor, she takes proactive steps to resolve business, employment and construction disputes as quickly and favorably as possible and understands her clients' desire to focus on business and minimize the costs associated with protracted litigation.
+Megan Y. Carannante is co-chair of the firm’s Labor, Employment Law and Employee Benefits Department.
+Clients rely on her extensive experience as a seasoned litigator and counselor, to help them proactively resolve business, employment and construction disputes as quickly and favorably as possible.
+Clients appreciate her keen understanding of their desire to focus on business and minimize the costs associated with protracted litigation.

-Megan represents a wide variety of different clients from small business owners to Fortune 500 companies in state and federal court, mediation and arbitration.
-She also regularly represents employers before the Connecticut Commission on Human Rights and Opportunities and other state and federal agencies.
-A former Connecticut Appellate Court clerk, Megan also has significant appellate experience.
+Megan represents clients ranging from small business owners to Fortune 500 companies in state and federal court, mediation and arbitration.
+She regularly represents employers before the Connecticut Commission on Human Rights and Opportunities and other state and federal agencies.
+A former Connecticut Appellate Court clerk, Megan has significant appellate experience.
 She is admitted to practice in Massachusetts and New York as well as Connecticut and regularly represents clients in these jurisdictions.

 Megan regularly counsels employers to ensure they are in compliance with state and federal law and assists them in navigating and resolving complicated personnel issues.
 She provides sexual harassment training and other training to supervisors on a regular basis and assists employers in crafting employment practices and procedures which facilitate and promote a productive and inclusive workplace.